laytenter/Insider-London/_posts/2015-01-30-the-gherkin-up-close-ten-great-facts.md

 Us Londoners aren’t the only ones fond of The Gherkin &#8211; its unique and bold design has won it many awards including the Stirling Prize, the London Region Award, and the Emporis Skyscraper Award.

 Want to know more?
-Why not come on one of <a href="https://www.insider-london.co.uk/?p=24584&preview=true" target="_blank">Insider London's Modern Architecture tours</a>?
+Why not come on one of <a href="/london/educational-tours/modern-architecture-tour/#modern-architecture">Insider London's Modern Architecture tours</a>?